Precision-Guessworks-Learning/blackjackv1-FlingusMcDingus/README.md

 Stems from an ArrayList of 52 unique cards.

 ## Hand Object
 Needs to be able to contain any number of cards.
-Needs to be able to get the value of its hand.
-Needs to be able to accept cards.
-Needs to be able to return all cards at once.
+(Use an arraylist) Needs to be able to get the value of its hand.
+(Use card methods) Needs to be able to accept cards.
+(Deck Draw method) Needs to be able to return all cards at once.
+(Deck Replace method)